aayushman950/vocal-instrumental-separator/README.md

 Copy
 Edit
 python main.py
+```

-🧪 How to Use
+How to Use
 Click "Add Song" to load a .wav file into the app.

-```
+Click on the song.

 Use Play, Pause, and Stop to control playback.